emmekeaarts/mHMMbayes/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+*Note: this branch is dedicated to development of **using emission distributions of varying types within the same mHMM model**.
+When the development is complete (e.g., documentation is complete, functions thoroughly tested), the developments will be incorporated in the master branch, and eventually in the stable R CRAN version of the mHMM package.*

 # mHMMbayes

 With the package mHMMbayes you can fit multilevel hidden Markov models.
 The multilevel hidden Markov model (HMM) is a generalization of the well-known hidden Markov model, tailored to accommodate (intense) longitudinal data of multiple individuals simultaneously.
 Using a